pmckeown/testing-for-supportability-article/README.md

 architecture before they manifest in production.

 ### Chaos Engineering
-Chaos Engineering is the automation of Game Days and running it in Production.
+Chaos Engineering is practice of injecting failures and issues into Production.
 As such it is a riskier and more advanced approach to ensuring the overall resiliency of your distributed systems.

 Care needs to be taken to minimise the blast radius of automated chaos activity.
 Systems in this type of environment must be designed for resiliency and auto-recovery from failures.

-It goes without saying that if you were running this in production you will be doing to same in non-production.
+It goes without saying that if you were running this in production you will be doing the same in non-production.
 You should push continuous traffic into your systems to mimic production load.
 Take the same approach to operational support that you would have in production - keep MTTR low.